chen-lin/openmoor/README.md

-## Welcome to OpenMOOR
+## Welcome to openmoor

-OpenMOOR is an open source cross-platform simulation program for numerical simulation of statics and dynamics of mooring systems of offshore floating wind turbines and wave energy devices.
+Openmoor is an open source cross-platform simulation program for numerical simulation of statics and dynamics of mooring systems of offshore floating wind turbines and wave energy devices.

 ## Demonstration
 ### Validation